-An administrator works with configuration of various system settings from the administration user interface, including search, languages, personalization, and user access.
+An administrator configures system settings from the administration user interface, including search, languages, personalization, and user access.
 Administrators usually have extended access rights compared to other user groups, and can access all parts of the Episerver platform.
-They may also have administration access to integrated 3rd party systems.
+They may also have administration access to integrated thirdparty systems.
 The administrator may also be the contact person for communication with the developers maintaining the website.